MinuteReversal/javascript/markdown.md

 "age": 25
 }
 ```
+Here's a sentence with a footnote. [^1]

+[^1]: This is the footnote.

 ~~The world is flat.~~

 - [x] Write the press release
 - [ ] Update the website
 - [ ] Contact the media

+Gone camping! :tent: Be back soon.
+That is so funny! :joy:

 $$
 \begin{bmatrix}